Secret Weapon: How LAPD Uses Design to Improve Community Relations

 The city of Los Angeles has been working with the architects Perkins+Will to transform its fleet of bunker-like police stations into light-filled spaces that embrace their communities.

 Consider the words “Los Angeles” and “police” and the 1992 L.A. riots inevitably come to mind.
 But in the 25 years since, the city of Los Angeles has made a concerted effort to change directive, adopting the philosophy of “community policing,” which encourages more daily interaction between officers and members of the community (outside of high-stress or emergency situations).
 The philosophy also has interesting architectural implications, as it recommends that the physical, symbolic structures of the police, their stations and facilities, integrate into their neighborhoods as well.
-In this vein, the city of Los Angeles has been working with the architects Perkins+Will to transform its fleet of bunker-like facilities into light-filled spaces that incorporate local art as well as greenery.
-To learn more about the initiative, and creating LEED-certified facilities that are as approachable as they are secure, Metropolis’s Vanessa Quirk spoke with Leigh Christy, associate principal at Perkins+Will.
+In this vein, the city of Los Angeles has been working with the architects like Perkins+Will to transform its fleet of bunker-like facilities into light-filled spaces that incorporate local art as well as greenery.
+To learn more about the initiative, and creating LEED-certified facilities that are as approachable as they are secure, Metropolis’s Vanessa Quirk spoke with Leigh Christy, Associate Principal at Perkins+Will.

 Vanessa Quirk: How have things changed since the L.A. riots, and how are police still grappling with that tension today?